Pre-purchase home buyers structural survey.

 How long does the structural survey process take?

-Once a client contacts Conspect Engineering & Dublin Surveys with the specifics of the building, house or apartment to be surveyed we then propose a fee for the survey and upon confirmation of booking we endeavor to carry out the site visit to survey the home within 3 – 4 working days.
+Once a client contacts Conspect Engineering with the specifics of the building, house or apartment to be surveyed we then propose a fee for the survey and upon confirmation of booking we endeavor to carry out the site visit to survey the home within 3 – 4 working days.
 Following on from the survey the report of our findings is made available to the home buyer within 5 – 6 working days.
 (Note: This is subject to the access the estate agent or vendor can allow our surveyor)

 How much does it cost for a full structural survey ?

 The cost of a full structural survey on a house or apartment is calculated by taking the following factors of the home or building into consideration:

 - Size of property